aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 Running `php -v` we can see that the latest version is reported again.

 > Note: PHP extensions installed using `pecl install` command are installed for the version of the php that is currently activated.
 So you must install php extensions you need for each installed version of php seperately after you switch to that version of php.

-Also note that the version of an extension that you need to install for older version might not be the latest version of the extension because the latest version of the extension may be incompatible with the older php version.
+>Also note that the version of an extension that you need to install for older version might not be the latest version of the extension because the latest version of the extension may be incompatible with the older php version.
 In that case you need to install the specific version of the extenion you need by specifying the extension version when you run pecl install.
 For instance instead of `pecl install xdebug` which will install the latest version of the extension, you might need to run `pecl install xdebug-2.7.1`.

-Finally you can upgrade the installed version of an extenion by running `pecl upgrade <extension-name>`.
+You can upgrade the installed version of an extenion by running `pecl upgrade <extension-name>`.
 For instance `pecl upgrade xdebug` will upgrade the xdebug extension to the latest version.

 ## Resolving PHP 7.3 and JIT Compiler error